codestun/chat-app/README.md

 ## Overview
 This is a chat application designed for mobile phones, built using React Native, which means it works on both Android and iOS.
-The app lets users chat, share photos, and their location.
+The app lets users chat, share photos, their location, and audio recordings.

 ## Simple Objective
-The main goal of this project is to create an easy-to-use chat app that works on any smartphone, allowing people to talk, share pictures, and show their location using their phone's map.
+The main goal of this project is to create an easy-to-use chat app that works on any smartphone, allowing people to talk, share pictures, audio recordings and location using their phone's map.

 ## Key Features
 - **User Engagement**: Simple and intuitive interface for users to engage in chat rooms.
-- **Communication Tools**: Exchange messages, share images, and current location.
+- **Communication Tools**: Exchange messages, share images, location, and audio recordings.
 - **Offline Accessibility**: Read messages offline.
 - **Customization**: Choose color themes and see names displayed.
 - **Accessibility**: Designed for accessibility, including screen reader compatibility.
+- **Audio Recording and Playback**: Record and play back audio messages within the chat.

 ## Technical Specifications
 - **Built With React Native**: For Android and iOS compatibility.